Chenyt-Dev/coding/AAA_No_Categories-1-100.md

 * It's easier to implement and explain if we use the approach to calculate the lower bounds of each position.
 * The stack method is not as straight forward as it and harder to explain.

+### 85. Maximal Rectangle
+* An interesting one that we can use a 1-D array to do this in dp.
+* For each position, we calculate the square size with the maximum possible height.
+If we meet zero, we reset the left and right boundries for that position.
+* MULTIPLE